talhaanwarch/doc_chat/README.md

-# Production level scalable Documents ChatBot
+# Production level scalable Documents ChatBot with a customizable dashboard

 ## About
 ChatBot to do conversation based on stored data provided by the user.
 Here is flow diagram